Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Introduction

-GRB170817A was followed up by an enormous observational campaign covering a large fraction of the electromagnetic spectrum.
+GRB 170817A was followed up by an enormous observational campaign covering a large fraction of the electromagnetic spectrum.
 The X-ray counterpart was detected by the Chandra and XMM-Newton satellites \citep{troja2017a, 2018arXiv180103531M, 2018arXiv180502870A, 2018arXiv180106164D, 2017ATel11037....1M, 2018ATel11242....1H}.
-In optical bands, non-thermal optical emission was revealed by the Hubble Space Telescope \citep{2018arXiv180102669L, 2018arXiv180103531M}.
-The radio emission at 3 and 6 GHz was identified by Very Large Array \citep[][]{2041-8205-848-2-L12, 2017arXiv171111573M, 2018ApJ...858L..15D, 2017Natur.547..425T}.
-The GW170917/GRB170817A event was also within the field of view of the Large Area Telescope (LAT) on-board the Fermi satellite and the field of view of two of the TeV $\gamma$-ray observatories: the High Energy Stereoscopic System (H.E.S.S.)
+In optical bands, the non-thermal optical afterglow emission was revealed by the Hubble Space Telescope \citep{2018arXiv180102669L, 2018arXiv180103531M}.\footnote{By optical we refer to the optical afterglow emission rather than the kilonova emission.} The radio emission at 3 and 6 GHz was identified by the Very Large Array \citep[][]{2041-8205-848-2-L12, 2017arXiv171111573M, 2018ApJ...858L..15D, 2017Natur.547..425T}.
+The GW170917/GRB 170817A event was also within the field of view of the Large Area Telescope (LAT) on-board the Fermi satellite and the field of view of two of the TeV $\gamma$-ray observatories: the High Energy Stereoscopic System (H.E.S.S.)
 Telescope and the High Altitude Water Cherenkov (HAWC).
 Fermi-LAT began observing around the position of GW170817 at $\sim$ 1000 s after the GBM trigger \citep{2041-8205-848-2-L12}.
 No counts were registered and upper limits were derived.
 Observations with the HAWC observatory began on 2017 August 17 at 20:53 UTC and finished 2.03 hr later \citep{2017GCN.21683....1M}.
 Although no significant excess was detected, upper limits for energies larger than 40 TeV were placed.
 The H.E.S.S. telescope searched for very-high-energy $\gamma$-ray emission in two opportunities \citep{2017ApJ...850L..22A}.
 First, 5.3 h after the GBM trigger, and secondly from 0.22 to 5.2 days after the trigger.
 No statistically significant excess of counts were found by this TeV observatory and upper limits were derived.\\